InvisibleTiger/InvisibleTiger/README.md

 ### Hi there 👋

 <p align="center">
   I'm Jeevan Adhya.
 A Sophomore from Allen High School's Class of 2025.
+I like working with Math, Science and Technology.
+I'd love to see Robots take over the world; just kidding, My robot friends would never do that.
+I have worked on creating Robots that use Arduino, Raspberry Pi, ROS, and etc. One of the important things I have done in life is that I made the decision to pursue a robotics based career which improves the research and development in the field of robotics.
+The major that interests me is Mechatronics is because it has a foundation for the concepts from Math and Science of which both are my favorite subjects.
+I'm part of the robotics team from Allen High School, we compete in the FIRST Robotics Competetion as Team 5417, Eagle Robotics and I have been with the team for the past two seasons.
 </p>

 - ⚒️ I’m well versed with ...